ConcreteLlama/digital-foundry-downloader/README.md

 - Has a download queue to limit the number of simultaneous downloads
 - If a download fails, it will attempt to continue from the point it failed (e.g. if 50% through will continue from 50%)
 - Can send pushbullet notifications when various events occur
-- Has a really terrible web UI for adding videos manually and updating the sessionid cookie (won't persist on a restart), I just knocked something together to be functional for my own personal use
+- Has a really terrible web UI for adding videos manually and updating the sessionid cookie (won't persist on a restart), I just knocked something together so I can easily add videos that are either old or didn't show in the feed.
+- Stores download history in a very simple "DB" using lowdb (so basically it just writes to a JSON file) so it doesn't keep redownloading the same content on restart.

 # Limitations

-- Can't login using Patreon credentials - you have to go to the DF website in your browser and get the sessionid cookie
+- Can't login using Patreon credentials - you have to go to the DF website in your browser and get the sessionid cookie - however this does seem to last indefinitely unless you log in from somewhere else.
-- There's no database backing this and it tracks whether or not you've downloaded something in a really basic way - by appending to a file
 - There are some unhandled promise rejections.
 If you run on a version of node that explodes when this happens without the appropriate flags set, this could be a problem.
 For the record I've been running this on node 14.

 ## Configuration